levimaaia/emailler/README-pop65.md

    - Store all of the information obtained from scanning the message in `INBOX/EMAIL.DB`.
    - Update `INBOX/EMAIL.nn`, incrementing the number by one.
    - Iterate until all messages in `SPOOL` are ingested into `INBOX`.
+ - If `POP65.SYSTEM` was invoked from `EMAIL.SYSTEM`, load and run `EMAIL.SYSTEM`.
+Otherwise quit t o ProDOS.

 [Back to Main emai//er Docs](README-emailler.md#detailed-documentation-for-email-functions)